MaryamAsgarinezhad/obsidian/NLP/Coding.md

 - **OpenRouter** is a platform that provides access to various models, including but not limited to GPT models from OpenAI.

+- Use **tokenizer()** for general NLP tasks that involve text classification, entity recognition, or any task where standard text input is required without the need for dialogue-specific formatting.
+- Use **tokenizer.apply_chat_template()** when working with models that are specifically designed for dialogue tasks, where the format and structure of the input must adhere to specific conversational patterns.
 ------------------------------------------

 - If you are setting temperature=0.0, it typically means you want deterministic output, which should not be used unless do_sample=True is also set.
 By setting temperature to a non-zero value and do_sample=True, you can generate more diverse outputs, or simply remove the temperature parameter if you don't intend to use sampling.